-Calendar of events for this project (compare time table of the course on page 5)
+Calendar of events for this project (compare time table)

 Week 5: Intro of the project, hemlock seedling survey, submit seedling data to TA, do statistical analysis on class data set, write proposal

 Week 6: Proposals due.
 Start collecting data as soon as your instructor has approved your proposal.